 As you all know, the spirit of the CRA is to encourage financial institutions to meet the banking needs of the communities in which they operate.
-More specifically, it was created to stop banks from "redlining" low- and moderateincome individuals and communities from access to banking services, particularly access to credit.
+More specifically, it was created to stop banks from "redlining" low- and moderate-income individuals and communities from access to banking services, particularly access to credit.
 The federal banking regulators for the CRA have announced their intention to update and modernize this regulation in response to changes in the way financial services are provided, i.e., electronic and internet-based services.
 The Office of the Comptroller of the Currency (OCC) is leading the effort.
 In its initial advanced notice of proposed rulemaking, the OCC requested feedback on changes that could be made to modernize the CRA regulation.

-One area that was included in the OCC's ANPR is the possible removal of loan-backed securities, which would include single family mortgagebacked securities (MBS) and other common investment vehicles utilized for Investment consideration, from receiving CRA credit or their communities, just as banks have been doing for decades.
-We want to again thank you - our clients - for your ongoing support and commitment over these 20 years.
-A copy of the full press release announcing the Fund's continued on page 2 continued on page 2
+One area that was included in the OCC's ANPR is the possible removal of loan-backed securities, which would include single family mortgagebacked securities (MBS) and other common investment vehicles utilized for Investment consideration, from receiving CRA credit or continued on page 2 continued on page 2